kestra-io/docs/content/blogs/2024-04-02-dbt-kestra.md

         - dbt build
 ```

-## Run a dbt project from a Github repository
+## Run a dbt project from a GitHub repository

 Here is an example using Kestra declarative syntax to run data ingestion pipelines with Airbyte and then run a dbt project from a GitHub repository